wsydney76/craft-contentoverview/README.md

 * A custom javascript function.
 * A CP link to a page provided e.g. by a custom module.
 * A custom controller action (executed with user confirmation).
-* A template opened in a slideout.
+* A template opened in a slideout or popup.

 *) Requires `work` plugin.
 This is currently private, but an old PoC version (ported to Craft 4) is available [here](https://github.com/wsydney76/work).